MooersLab/writingContract/README.md

 We used a Microsoft Word document because my partner did not use LaTeX.

 Markdown, org-mode, and LaTeX versions are provided above.
-I pared down the text of the LaTeX version to fit one page.
-Its correpsonding PDF is posted too.
 The PDF was compiled on Overleaf.
-I used the LaTeX version to make the org-mode version with pandoc and some manual editing.
 The org-mode and markdown versions can be previewed on GitHub by clicking on the filename.

 The contract is too hard for most struggling writers: It only works with the most committed writers who need this kind of structure.